On the extension of a class of Hermite multivariate interpolation problems: Introduction

 \section{Introduction}

-In this paper, we characterize the sets of solvability for Hermite bivariate interpolation problems when the sum of multiplicities is at most $2n + 2$, where $n$ denotes the degree of the polynomial space (see Theorem \ref{th:2n+2}).
-This extends a previous result (Theorem \ref{th:2n+1}) that addresses the case of $2n+1$.
-The latter theorem can, in turn, be regarded as a natural generalization of a classical theorem of Severi (Theorem \ref{th:n+1}).
+In this paper, we characterize the sets of solvability for Hermite multivariate interpolation problems when the sum of multiplicities is at most $2n + 2$, where $n$ denotes the degree of the polynomial space (see Theorem \ref{th:2n+2}).
+This result extends a previous one (Theorem \ref{th:2n+1}) that addresses the case of $2n+1$.
+The latter theorem can, in turn, be regarded as a natural extension of a classical Theorem of Severi (Theorem \ref{th:n+1}).

 One should mention that the correctness of Hermite problems was considered first in algebraic geometry by M. Nagata \cite{N}.
-In approximation theory the investigation was initiated by G. G. Lorentz and R. A. Lorentz \cite{L.L.}.
+In approximation theory the investigation was initiated by G. G. Lorentz and R. A. Lorentz \cite{L.L.}, \cite{R.L.}.

 It should be noted also that a similar study in the case of Lagrange bivariate interpolation is more advanced (see \cite{HM}).